NickSordi/6505-Final-Project/README.md

 On average, which months have the highest energy consumption in each state?
 How does seasonality affect the demand for energy, and does it coincide with patterns in EV charging?

-Historical Energy Consumption Growth:

-What is the overall growth rate of energy consumption in the United States from 1950 to the present?
-Are there significant events or trends that correlate with periods of accelerated or reduced energy consumption growth?

-Peak Energy Consumption Year:

-In which year did the United States consume the most energy, and what factors contributed to this peak?
-Conversely, in which year did the country consume the least energy, and what circumstances led to this decrease?